Blow-up lemmas for sparse graphs: Statements of the results

 The restriction $\Delta\ge2$ is necessary for our proof as written.
 The statement above is true for $\Delta=1$, when in fact we do not require conditions~\ref{simpBL:one-sided} or~\ref{simpBL:two-sided}, but to see this it is easiest to verify Hall's condition in $G$ directly rather than to modify our proof.

-What is the difference between this simplified blow-up lemma and our full-strength blow-up lemma for random graphs, Lemma~\ref{lem:rg_image}?
+What is the difference between this simplified blow-up lemma and our full-strength blow-up lemma for random graphs, Lemma~\ref{lem:rg_image} (to be introduced below)?
 Firstly, in the latter we do not require the partition of~$G$ to be equitable but allow the partition classes to differ in size by a constant factor.

 Secondly, we do not require all pairs in the partition to be super-regular (or have regularity inheritance).
 Instead we will introduce the concept of a `reduced graph' which encodes where we have super-regular pairs in our partition.
 In fact we will even have two reduced graphs $R$ and $R'\subset R$ where the former represents regular pairs and the latter super-regular pairs, the reason for which will become clear later.